 What is adverse selection in insurance?

-Adverse selection is a commonly found scenario in the insurance space where people having high-risk lifestyles or ones employed in dangerous jobs take up life insurance coverage for protecting themselves against any upcoming risk.
+Adverse selection is a commonly found scenario in the insurance space, either in personal insurance or group insurance space.
+Here people are having high-risk lifestyles or ones employed in dangerous jobs take up life insurance coverage for protecting themselves against any upcoming risk.

 Insurance companies, on the other end, lower their exposure to high-risk claims by lowering the coverage to such class of people.
 Moreover, insurance companies increase the premium in sync with the risk exposure.